E-Filing

 - The formatted documents that you wish to submit and proof that they have been served (if applicable) – see “Proof of service”

-- An e-mail address and phone number that the Registry can use to communicate with you or the contact person
+- An email address and phone number that the Registry can use to communicate with you or the contact person

 - A stable internet connection (the System cannot save partial submissions)